Swallowtail Butterfly Identification and Comparison

-Most (not all) of these large, brightly colored butterflies feature tails on their hind wings.
+Most of these large, brightly colored butterflies feature tails on their hind wings.
 These tail-like appendages resemble the tails of swallow family of birds, hence their name.
 However, some, like the Indra and Polydamus, do not have tails.

 Several species of Swallowtails are predominantly black, and share similar yellow, blue and orange markings.
 Identification is often difficult.
 Shown below are photographs of several common Swallowtail butterflies to aid in identification.

 Swallowtail Butterfly Identification Chart

 The identification chart below compares the colors and features of common Swallowtail butterflies.

 Eastern Black Swallowtail Butterfly